 Claiming No-Fault benefits for hearing loss after a car accident

 In Michigan, you start your claim for hearing loss after a car accident by filing an application for No-Fault benefits – which is also called a “written notice of injury” – with the responsible auto insurance company according to the No-Fault law’s “priority” rules within one (1) year after the crash.
 (MCL 500.3145(1) and (4))

 Filing this application – and filing it on time – is extremely important because the failure to do so will be used by the insurance company to deny your claim and forever refuse to pay any and all of the No-Fault benefits you would have otherwise been entitled to.

 The No-Fault PIP benefits (which are also called “personal injury protection” benefits) that you may be able to recover after your crash will help to pay for medical expenses, lost wages if your injuries prevent you from returning to work, mileage and transportation costs for traveling to and from your doctor appointments, household replacement services and attendant care services.

 If your own No-Fault auto insurance company refuses to pay for – or even tries to cut-off – your auto No-Fault insurance benefits related to your medical treatment and care or wage loss for your injury after a crash, then you can also file a lawsuit to sue for unpaid, overdue medical bills, attendant care, medical mileage, replacement services and lost wages because your injury has prevented you from returning to work.

-If you have suffered hearing loss after a car accident and would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered hearing loss after a car accident, call now (800) 968-1001 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.